neurocyte/flow/help.md

 File types may be configured with the `Edit file type configuration` command.
 You can also create a new file type by adding a new `.conf` file to the `file_type` directory.
 Have a look at an existing file type to see what options are available.

+## Flags and options

+As every respectable terminal program, flow provide various invoking options that among others, will allow you to inspect various aspects of the running session.
+Feel free to run `flow --help` to explore them.